pinkmatter/farearth-docs/README.md

 This page lists the [Format](#format-books) and [Theory](#theory-books) books used by FarEarth.
 The Format books describe the product formats.
 The Theory books describe the algorithms used to create the products.

+## How-to guides

+Refer to the [How-to guides](How-to%20guides/README.md) for a list of useful guides on how to configure and use *FarEarth*.

 ## Format books

 From the table below, select the version of the Format book for a specific product type.